leetcode-python-java/leetcode-python-java/en/3001-4000/3494-find-the-minimum-amount-of-time-to-brew-potions.md

 - "Dynamic programming" is divided into five steps.
 Please follow these five steps strictly.
     1. Determine what each value represents.
     2. Initialize the array value.
     3. Fill in some data.
+Based on the filled data, derive the "recursive formula".
-    4. Based on the filled data, derive the "recursive formula".
+    4. Determine the traversal order.
+It may be from front to back, from back to front, or both.
     5. Write out the program and print the array to see if it is as expected.
 If not, continue to adjust the program.

 ## Steps